 Here are the general rules:

-• Raffle for a new Hobie Outback (details below)
+• Raffle for a new fishing kayak (details below)

 • Catch, Photo and Release - Grand total of your top 3 longest measured largemouth or smallmouth bass

-• Measuring device must be a single piece, store-bought trough style (Hawg Trough/ Ketch, etc) with easy to read lines (not a flat ruler style).
+• Measuring device must be a single piece, store-bought trough style (Hawg Trough/ Ketch, YakAttack, etc) with easy to read lines (cannot be a flat ruler or extendable style).

 • Bass length is determined by its tail touching or crossing a quarter-inch line on the measuring board.

-• If it falls short of a line, the length is rounded down to nearest 1/4 inch mark
+• If the tail falls short of a line, the length is rounded down to nearest 1/4 inch mark

-• Tie breakers - biggest bass in group.
-If still tied, then earliest timestamp on photo of biggest bass in group
+• Tie breakers - biggest bass within the measurable grouping of those tied.
+If the biggest bass length ties, then the earliest timestamp among the photos of those biggest bass wins

 • Digital photographs of each bass submitted must meet these requirements:

-Legible - photo must be clear enough to read identifier and judge length accurately
+Legible - photo must be clear enough to read identifier and to judge length accurately

 Eligible - photo must have been created within the official competition start and end times

 • Anglers must be registered before each tournament launch begins.
-Each event will have a signup opportunity on EventBrite.
-You can also register at the time of event on site, but it's best to do so in advance.
+You can register as a free participant in advance or at the time of event on site, but to be in the Top Dawg pot, you must do so in advance via this web site (see above).
 Anglers must be at pre-tournament check-in for final instructions and issuance of a unique score card for that event.
 All participants subject to inclusion in event-related photos.
 There is potentially a cap on the number of entrants per event that varies by month and location, so sign up early.

-• First three positions place: First Place awarded $100; Second $60; Third $40.
-Each receives a wall plaque.
-Next 2 places win $20 gift certificate.
-Each placing winner has the responsibility to share at least one successful technique that led to their catch with other participants as part of the educational purpose of this event.
+• Each placing winner has the responsibility to share at least one successful technique that led to their catch with other participants as part of the educational purpose of this event.

-• Every participant will receive a raffle ticket for a season-ending drawing for a new Hobie Outback.
+• Every participant will receive a raffle ticket for a season-ending drawing for a new PDL 120 from Old Town.
+Team winners get 1 extra raffle ticket for that event, as do the top 10 AOY leaders.
 See additional rules for this prize at the end of this rules list.

 • Participating anglers must be 18 or older or accompanied by an adult.

-• Anglers must follow all AZ Game and Fish and event locale rules.
+• Anglers must follow all AZ Game and Fish and event locale rules, and wear a PFD at all times on the water.

-• Single and tandem kayaks, canoes and float tubes allowed.
+• Single and tandem kayaks, canoes, SUPs and float tubes allowed.
 Electric motors allowed.
 Each angler in a tandem must be registered as an individual participant and no pooling of catches allowed.

 • No live bait; artificial lures only